symfony/symfony-docs/service_container.rst

 -------------------

 Above, the ``services.yaml`` file has ``autowire: true`` in the ``_defaults`` section so that it applies to all services defined in that file.
-With this setting, you're able to type-hint arguments in the ``__construct()`` method of your services and the container will automatically pass you the correct arguments.
+With this setting, you are able to type-hint arguments in the ``__construct()`` method of your services and the container will automatically pass you the correct arguments.
 This entire entry has been written around autowiring.